Cognitive Behavioral Therapy (CBT)

 What Is Cognitive Behavioral Therapy?

-Cognitive-behavioral therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a variety of problems including depression, anxiety disorders, alcohol and drug use problems, marital problems, eating disorders and severe mental illness.
+Cognitive-behavioral therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a variety of problems including depression, anxiety disorders, marital problems, and severe mental illness.

 Celadon Recovery spends significant time in encouraging individuals receiving services to make an connection between thoughts and behaviors.
 Cognitive Behavioral Therapy examines the relationship between our thoughts and behaviors, recognizing negative thoughts often lead to negative outcomes.
 When working with the Celadon team, individuals begin to understand our behaviors are driven by our thoughts and feelings and our emotions are a byproduct.
 Celadon Recovery’s clinical staff offers help to individuals to identify the emotions we feel, and the thoughts and behaviors associated with it while separating FACTS from FEELINGS.
 This approach helps our clients learn how to validate their emotions while regulating their behavior and removing their self-destructive tendencies.